DOCtorActoAntohich/CGGD/README.md

-# Computer graphics in Game development course
+# Computer Graphics in Game Development

-This repo contains a template for Computer graphics in Game development labs (spring 2022)
+My implementation of tasks for CGGD course.

+Even though there's not much variety possible (yet?), I'll at least try to follow the code style :ohh_yeah:

 ## Pre-requirements